DatavenueLiveObjects/Node-RED-FAQ-examples/Flows/write_read_storage/README.md

 ### Write
 To write data to storage use `write file` node.
 The node appends or overwrites `msg.payload` to file.
 A file can be also deleted.

 Another way to upload data to Node-RED storage is via the Upload button on the Dashboard.
-In order to do that, go to your **Dashboard** and choose **Home** tab.
+In order to do that, go to your **Dashboard** and choose **File uploader** tab.

 ![upload files](https://github.com/DatavenueLiveObjects/Node-RED-FAQ-examples/blob/master/Flows/write_read_storage/img/img3.png?raw=true)